nodesman/systemofmind/docs/part_1_the_compass/04_the_operating_systems.md

+title: Chapter 4: The Operating Systems (The HOW)
+parent: Part 1 — The Compass
+nav_order: 4
+---
+title: Chapter 4: The Operating Systems (The HOW)
+parent: Part 1 — The Compass
+nav_order: 4
+---

 # Chapter 4: The Operating Systems (The HOW)

 If the Six Axiological Axes are the "WHAT" of a belief system, the Operating System is the "HOW."
 It describes the fundamental physics of how that system works and perpetuates itself.